Diversity and Inclusion

 The CDI has programs, career development grants and mentorship available to further support our diverse trainees and faculty.

 Our residency program has a very active and engaged resident Diversity and Inclusion (D & I) Committee.
 This committee works closely with Dr. Stone and the residency program leadership on efforts to advance diversity in the residency program, and to promote support, connection and community among URM residents.
 The current Chairs of the D & I Committee are Drs.
-Duaa Abdelhameid and David Sanchez.
+Nnenna Ezeh, Miguel Linares and Ramon Rodriguez.

 The Brigham and Women’s Diversity and Inclusion Committee is committed to the following mission: